Miki Malör: Life

 Miki Malör studied music at the music and art academy in Vienna (MA, 1981).
 In addition, over the years she also had the following training: massage diploma (1994), Open Water Scuba Instructor (PADI 1995) and cave diver (NACD 1997).

-Her beginnings as pianist and stage musician in cabaret and theatre performances, and as clownish singer with the rock theatre group Hallucination Company (1982/83) were followed by twelve years of solo tours through Europe.
+Her beginnings as pianist and stage musician in cabaret and theatre performances, and as clownish singer with the rock theatre group :de:Hallucination Company (1982/83) were followed by twelve years of solo tours through Europe.
 Characteristic for this period is the term "Comic Theatre" for her works and her declining to be catalogued as Kabarett artist.
-In 1986 she was awarded the Förderpreis der Stadt Mainz on occasion of the awards for the Deutscher Kleinkunstpreis.
+In 1986 she was awarded the Förderpreis der Stadt Mainz on occasion of the awards for the :de:Deutscher Kleinkunstpreis.

 Since 1995, she has abandoned cabaret and radicalised her works.
 The next stage were performances, installations and post-dramatic theatre.
 Apart from working on her own pieces, she frequently directs off-theatre productions.
 Miki Malör regularly produces in Vienna.